 The ZBW – Leibniz Information Centre for Economics operates according to certain principles that ensure its research and development activities and its operative work conform to the highest methodological standards.
 Among these standards we count the transparency of research findings and work results achieved, as well as practices such as the publication of data or the free accessibility of published research findings and work results.
 We also count formats like conferences or workshops which serve to present and to reflect our own work.

 - to transfer our knowledge about Open Science and Open Science infrastructure and their possible applications and

-- to foment transfer formats that serve to promote exchange and linkage.
+- to foment transfer formats that serve to promote exchange and networking.

 At the ZBW, we consider knowledge transfer to be a subtask of scholarly and operative work.
 It is part of the ZBW strategy to look for new ways of knowledge transfer in order to share scientific findings about Open Science with peers and scientists from other disciplines, especially from economics, but also with numerous non-academic partners.

 We direct our activities in knowledge transfer at decision makers, specific interest groups such as national and international libraries, economic partners (such as publishers), and the general public.
 Knowledge transfer comprises all activities that transfer knowledge, technologies, skills, resources, and an understanding of scientific culture into society and foster dialogue with society.
 Different translation efforts are required to address different social actors from science, politics, business, specific interest groups, and the general public.
 Our activities range from policy consulting to information provision for the wider public.